humbug/humbug/README.md

 Testing is intended to help you judge how well your unit tests actually perform and where they could be improved.

+I've written in more detail about why Mutation Testing is worth having: [Lies, Damned Lies and Code Coverage: Towards Mutation Testing](http://blog.astrumfutura.com/2015/01/lies-damned-lies-and-code-coverage-towards-mutation-testing/)

 Usage
 -----

 Humbug is still under development so, to repeat, beware of rough edges.
-To ensure a smooth ride, you should be using PHPUnit 4.
-You should have your phpunit configuration file in the base of your project (same level as your source and tests directories).
-If the configuration file contains a whitelist for code coverage, it should at least cover your main source code.

 In the base directory of your project create a humbug.json file: